GARAGE DOOR SPRING REPAIR

 Garage door springs

 Garage door springs are one of the most important components of your garage door, and are often overlooked until a major problem strikes.
 Springs that are appropriately sized and installed are crucial to having a well balanced overhead door.
+That, in turn, is essential to lengthening your garage door opener's lifespan.

 A garage door may have visible springs, in which case a break will be easy to spot, or hidden springs inside the shaft, in which case a technician can identify the break and replace the entire system with a more practical visible torsion spring system.